How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 How To Hide LED Light Strip On Ceiling?

-So the ideal way to hide your LED strips is, of course, utilizing the drop-down ceiling mountings you already have in your room.
+The ideal way to hide your LED strips is, of course, utilizing the drop-down ceiling mountings you already have in your room.
+Alternatively, you can install new coving to provide extra space to hide and install your strips.

 The lip is low enough to allow the soft and mystical glow to come out.

 This setup looks the best as it hides the black-colored strip with dotted lights and maintains a certain mystery and romantic aspect to the light source.
-In this case, less is more!

-One more similar solution is to buy flexible LED profiles, which come in a lot of variety depending on the project’s needs.
+One more solution is to buy flexible LED profiles, which come in a lot of variety depending on the project’s needs.

 An LED profile houses an LED strip completely.
 The light shines through a diffused surface, allowing for a lovely glow effect around the room.